7RU7H/Archive/Reconnaissance/Active-Directory/Active-Directory-Enumeration.md

 ## PowerView

 [Powerview](https://github.com/PowerShellMafia/PowerSploit/blob/master/Recon/PowerView.ps1) from PowerShellMafia's [PowerSploit](https://powersploit.readthedocs.io/en/latest/Recon/) repository is a a PowerShell module    designed to aid in reconnaissance of an Active Directory Domain.
 Although created before the advent of Bloodhound(visit [[Bloodhound-Guide]] for more details) it is still a powerful way to enumerate a domain, although probably in either obfuscated chunks or the translated to the direct Windows API or LDAP calls for more stealth.
-Visit the [[Powerview-Cheatsheet]]
+Visit the [[PowerView-Cheatsheet]]

 ## SysInternals